Succession crisis (Latter Day Saints)

-The succession crisis in the Latter Day Saint movement occurred after the death of Joseph Smith, the movement's founder, on June 27, 1844.
+The succession crisis in the Latter Day Saint movement occurred after the killing of the movement's founder, Joseph Smith, on June 27, 1844.

 For roughly six months after Smith's death, several people competed to take over his role, the leading contenders being Sidney Rigdon, Brigham Young, and James Strang.
-The majority of Latter Day Saints elected to follow Young's leadership, but several smaller churches emerged from the succession crisis.
-This significant event in the history of the Latter Day Saint movement precipitated several permanent schisms.
+The majority of the Latter Day Saint movement elected to follow Young's leadership, which eventually resulted in the establishment of the Church of Jesus Christ of Latter-day Saints (LDS Church), but several smaller Latter Day Saint churches emerged from the succession crisis.
+This significant event in early Latter Day Saint history precipitated several permanent schisms.

 Background

-The Church of Christ was organized by Joseph Smith and a small group of men on April 6, 1830.
-Between that time and Smith's death in 1844, the administrative and ecclesiastical organization of the new church evolved from an egalitarian group of believers to an institution based on hierarchy of priesthood offices.
+The Church of Christ was organized by a small group of men led by Joseph Smith on April 6, 1830.
+Between that time and Smith's death in 1844, the administrative and ecclesiastical organization of the new church evolved from an egalitarian group of believers into an institution based on hierarchy of priesthood offices.
 This gradual change was driven by both the growth in church membership and the evolution of Smith's role as leader of the church.

-Prior to the formal establishment of the Church of Christ, Smith held the title of "Prophet, Seer, and Revelator," a title unanimously supported by the other founding members of the church.
-However, as the church was "organized" rather than legally "incorporated," its property needed to be held in trust by a trustee; Smith became the church's Trustee-in-Trust.
+Prior to the formal establishment of the Church of Christ, Smith held the title of "Prophet, Seer, and Revelator", a title unanimously supported by the other founding members of the church.
+However, as the church was "organized" rather than legally "incorporated", its property needed to be held in trust by a trustee; Smith became the church's Trustee-in-Trust.

-Initially, the highest leadership position in the Church of Christ was that of "elder," and church elders were sometimes called "apostles."
-Smith's initial title in the church was "First Elder," while his friend and associate, Oliver Cowdery, was given the title "Second Elder."
+Initially, the highest leadership position in the Church of Christ was that of "elder", and church elders were sometimes called "apostles".
+Smith's initial title in the church was "First Elder", while his friend and associate, Oliver Cowdery, was given the title "Second Elder".
 In March 1832, Smith created a quorum of three presidents known as the First Presidency.
-Smith became President of the First Presidency, a title which became associated with the office of "President of the Church"; Sidney Rigdon and Jesse Gause became Smith's counselors in the First Presidency.
+He became president of the First Presidency, a title which became associated with the office of "President of the Church", with Sidney Rigdon and Jesse Gause serving as his counselors in the First Presidency.

-On December 18, 1833, Smith created the office of "Patriarch over the Church" and ordained his father, Joseph Sr., to fill the role.
-The "Presiding Patriarch," as the office came to be called, often presided over church meetings and was sometimes sustained at church conferences ahead of all other church officers.

-On February 17, 1834, Smith created a High Council in Kirtland, Ohio, United States.
-This body consisted of twelve men, headed by the First Presidency.
-The Kirtland High Council took on the role of chief judicial and legislative body of the local church and handled such things as excommunication trials and approval of all church spending.
+On December 18, 1833, Smith created the office of "Patriarch over the Church" and ordained his father, Joseph Smith Sr., to fill the role.
+The "Presiding Patriarch", as the office came to be called, often presided over church meetings and was sometimes sustained at church conferences ahead of all other church officers.
+Two months later, in Kirtland, Ohio, Smith created a High Council, a body consisting of twelve men, headed by the First Presidency.
+The High Council took on the role of chief judicial and legislative body of the church, handling such matters as excommunication trials and approval of all church spending.